-In this series, we'll look at the process of starting to play an instrument in the traditional Irish style that you'll find in seisiúns around world.
+In this series, we'll look at the process of starting to play an instrument in the traditional Irish style that you can find in seisiúins around world.

 This guide is written from a beginner's perspective, by a beginner, and doesn't cover in-depth topics for each instrument.

-If you've got additional things you think a starting player should consider, let us know in the comments below.
+If you have additional tips and tricks you think a beginner should consider, let us know in the comments below.

-This is the most fundamental part of the entire process.
-If you don’t enjoy your instrument, you won’t practise, you won’t seek out opportunities to play, and you’ll abandon the hobby sooner or later.
+Picking your instrument is the most fundamental part of the entire process.
+If you don’t enjoy your instrument, you won’t practice, you won’t seek out opportunities to play, and you’ll abandon the hobby sooner or later.